21-Hydroxylase: Gene

 The whole genome sequencing technology relies on breaking the DNA into small fragments, sequencing them, and then assembling them back together based on their overlaps.
 However, because of the high homology and variability of the CYP21A2 and its pseudogene, the fragments cannot be mapped unambiguously to either copy of the gene.
-This can lead to errors or gaps in the assembly, or missing some variants that are present in the gene.
+Such ambiguity can lead to errors or gaps in the assembly, or missing some variants that are present in the gene.

 Polymerase chain reaction (PCR) molecular diagnostics uses selective primers to amplify specific segments of the DNA sequence that are relevant for diagnosing or detecting a certain disease or condition.
 If the primers are not designed carefully, they may bind to both the CYP21A2 and the CYP21A1P pseudogene, or to different segments of the RCCX cluster, resulting in false-positive or false-negative results.
 Therefore, PCR for the CYP21A2 requires the use of locus-specific primers that can distinguish between the gene and the pseudogene, and between different RCCX modules.
 Moreover, PCR may not be able to detect complex variants such as large gene conversions, deletions, or duplications, which are frequent in the case of the CYP21A2.

 Southern blotting, a method used for detecting and quantifying a specific DNA sequence in DNA samples, also has limitations in analyzing CYP21A2.
 This method is time-consuming and requires a large amount of good-quality DNA, which makes it less applicable in routine diagnostic settings.
 This method comes with a radioactive biohazard, which poses safety concerns and makes it labor-intensive.
 Southern blotting is unable to detect the junction sites of chimeras.
 The CYP21A2 gene is prone to mismatch and rearrangement, producing different types of complex variations that include copy number variants, large gene conversions, small insertions/deletions, and single-nucleotide (SNP) variants.
 Southern blotting is not capable of detecting all these types of variants simultaneously.
 Besides that, southern blotting requires genetic analysis of the parents, which is not always feasible or practical.

 Therefore, to analyze the CYP21A2 gene accurately, a more specialized and sensitive method is needed, such as targeted long-read sequencing, which can sequence longer DNA fragments and capture more information about the gene structure and variation.
 However, this method is not widely available or affordable for clinical use.